 Before I go on, you may want to look over these posts:

-- How to make homemade yogurt AND homemade cream cheese/yogurt cheese
+- How to make yogurt cheese–use it like cream cheese and it has probiotics!

 - Ways to use up raw milk before it gets wasted

 So I had some questions I was trying to figure out before beginning my yogurt-making again, since it had been a while, and I went straight to the pros.
 The owner of Cultures for Health, Julie, is a friend, we knew each other waaaaaay back when both our businesses were just starting!
 But I didn't want to bug her, so I went to the contact form on their customer service page.

 No WONDER everyone says what great customer service they have…

 Sarah from customer service got back to me SO fast, and then answered my follow up questions quickly, too!
 (Not only that, but when you order anything from them you get a BUNCH of free ebooks on cultured foods.
 One on water kefir/kefir soda, yogurt, cheesemaking, lacto-fermenting, dairy kefir, kombucha, and sourdough!)

 Here's how our Q & A conversation went: